ramamalali/e-commerceProject-frontend/README.md

 - 🛍️ Dynamic product listing fetched from Strapi using RTK Query
 - 🖼️ High‑quality images served from Cloudinary CDN
 - 🎞️ Smooth animations using Framer Motion
-- 🌀 Interactive product sliders built with Swiper
+- 🌀 Interactive product slider built with Swiper
-- 🛒 Add to cart / remove from cart
+- 🌗 Light & Dark Mode toggle
-- 🔍 Product details page with dynamic routing
+- 🔍 A dialog opens to display detailed information about the selected product
 - 📱 Fully responsive design
 - 🚀 Frontend hosted on Firebase
 - ⚡ Fast performance thanks to Vite